mardukpill/LED-Video-Wall/client/README.md

 ```

 ## `clangd` Support
 For LSP support with `clangd`, the project needs to be reconfigured with the `clang` compiler.
-There are a few prerequisites befoer getting started:
+There are a few prerequisites before getting started:
 * [`clangd`](https://clangd.llvm.org/installation) (LSP)
-* `esp-clang` (Compiler)
+* `esp-clang` (Compiler, see below)

 To install `esp-clang`, run:
 ```bash